BerkeleyAutomation/siemens_challenge/simulator_instructions.md

 Current working version of the simulator world/object model depends on **Gazebo 7.x** and **ros-kinetics**.

+Please make sure gazebo's default material and world database is installed under path `/usr/share/gazebo-7/`, or some materials in some of the world files would fail to load.

 *TODO: Change path dependent parts in code*

 ## Running simulation

 First of all, change path for world file inside `sim_world/filename.launch` to a viable path on your computer:

-For example for office_env.launch (Current working office environment)
+For example for `office_env.launch` (Current working office environment)
 ```
 <arg name="world_name" value="/home/zisu/simulator/siemens_challenge/sim_world/office_env.world" />
 ```